 Getting it right in the Kickoff Meeting contributes to ensuring that all aspects of the proposal are being looked into.

 Experienced proposal evaluators develop an intuition when it comes to fluff and oversell.
-Granted, a proposal has to highlight your company and your commitment to providing the best; you will have to marshal arguments in your favor.
-But when you overdo it, you lose credibility and it’s most likely they will see the rest of your proposal in that light.
+Granted, a proposal has to highlight your company and your commitment to providing the best, so you will have to marshal arguments in your favor.
+But when you overdo it, you lose credibility, and the evaluators are likely to see the rest of your proposal in that light.

-In one of its research papers on Business proposals, The Association of Record for Bid, Proposal, Business Development, Capture and Graphics Professionals, APMP in short, gives some suggestions on words to avoid when writing a business proposal:
+In one of its research papers on business proposals, The Association of Record for Bid, Proposal, Business Development, Capture and Graphics Professionals (APMP) offers some suggestions on words to avoid when writing a business proposal:

 Will assist in